About Carving The Future

-"Our Mission Is To Empower Youth Through Snowboarding & Skateboarding Regardless of Economic Status"
+"Our Mission Is To Empower Youth Through

 Snowboarding is more than just a way to get from the top of a mountain to the bottom.
 It is a lifestyle, a community and a culture.
 This culture is dissipating in the Jackson Hole area.
-For many, it is even a spiritual experience.
+For many, snowboarding is even a spiritual experience.
 To be at the top of the mountain, in the elements, with nothing but belief in yourself and the courage to get down is no less than sublime and euphoric.
 With every turn you get to choose, live big, or live small, overcome fears, or play it safe.
 When you're strapped in, all other problems of life seem to melt away.

 We also strive to re-establish a long lost culture within the local skateboard community by enhancing our current local parks, adding additional parks, and ensuring skateboarders have a positive culture to be a part of.